 Order the termination of unsafe or unauthorized activities or events as elements of any Queen's Orientation program.

-SOARB will report to the Senate in November on its review of the Orientation just past and on its recommendations for the next year.
+SOARB will report to the Senate in January on its review of Orientation of the previous September and on its recommendations for Orientation of the upcoming September.
 It will report to the AMS Assembly for information purposes.

 2 Ex Officio Members: